HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 > [!NOTE]
 > This is a slightly different use of milestones than the project currently supports.
 Right now, the engineering team can create multiple milestones for a given 30k deliverable and reporting is driven by tagging the parent 30k deliverable in the description of the milestone.
 This new approach would require a *single* milestone per 30k deliverable and all tickets associated with that deliverable would need to be added to the milestone to be included in reporting.

+> [!TIP]
+> **Bottom line:** This is the best option if we:
+> - want a consistent way to filter and group issues by deliverable across all GitHub projects and reporting as well as within the repository
+> - but are okay with preventing the engineering team from using milestones to organize issues into smaller units of work

 - **Pros**
   - Ensures that there is just one source of truth for the list of issues associated with a given 30k deliverable.
   - Supports filtering both within the repository and within GitHub projects (e.g. roadmap and sprint board).